techouss/xsweet/README.md

 ## Introduction

-Xsweet is a medium interaction SSH honeypot written in python using python twisted conch.
+Xsweet is a medium interaction SSH honeypot which is based on kojoney2, but way different.
+Xsweet is written in python using python twisted conch.
 Xsweet uses its own twisted Conch SSH protocol with the goal to log brute force attacks including username and password successful and failed attempts, collect session command logs, intelligence of the methods and motives of the attacker targeting your servers and the location of the IP that we are receiving the attack from.

 Xsweet simulates a real SSH environment and a real shell environment.
 Xsweet will listen on port 2222 but to make it accessible by the attackers, we will use iptables to route attacker's SSH connection to 22.
 When an attacker tries to connect to our servers, our honeypotwill be ready for them.
 It will authenticate users by comparing fake usernames and passwords that are mostly used by SSH brute forcing lists so that the attackers get trapped easily in our honeypot with a simulated shell.
 After the attackers gets access to the fake system, he can issuecommands that will be logged completely.
 Xsweet fake system responds to these commands with fake strings that looks completely legitimate to the attacker that he won’t notice he is in a fakesystem.